 How to use this website

-This website has been developed by The Open University as part of their OpenLearn Works project, and provides access to free online language resources.
+This website has been developed by Xaviere Hassan, Lecturer in French at The Open University, as part of the LCLC online activities, using OpenLearn Create.
+It provides access to free online language resources.
 The website also offers language teachers the possibility to communicate with each other, across different schools, using dedicated forums in which they can discuss and exchange ideas.

-In order to access the website's resources, you will need to create an OpenLearn Works username and password.
+In order to access the website's resources, you will need to create an OpenLearn Create username and password.
 To do so, please click on Sign In on the top right-hand corner of this page and follow the instructions.
+Then click on the enrol button.
 Once you have done this, you should then be able to access all of the website’s features; simply scroll down the page to see what is available.
-If you have any problems, please contact the Centre Coordinator on firstname.lastname@example.org

 More resources are being developed and compiled, and the website will be continually updated.
 Forums for teachers of all nine of the Centre's languages are now open.